-The creative professional exemption is a subset of the learned professional exemption that applies to artists, musicians, writers, and other creative workers.
+The FLSA professional exemption also includes creative professionals such as artists, musicians, writers, and other creative workers.
 To qualify as a creative professional, the individual must exercise ‘‘invention, imagination, originality or talent’’ in a recognized creative endeavor.
 This exemption is usually fairly straightforward to apply.
-The only murky area is situations where an artist works at someone else’s direction.
-The question then becomes whether that individual employee exercises enough individual creative license to qualify for the exemption.
+Unlike the learned professional exemption, there is no requirement that a creative professional hold a college degree.

-If you have questions about the application of the learned professional exemption or creative professional exemption, or believe that you may have been misclassified as overtime exempt, call New Orleans overtime lawyer Charles Stiegler at (504) 267-0777 or email today.
+If you have any questions about the application of the learned professional exemption or creative professional exemption, or believe that you may have been misclassified as overtime exempt, call New Orleans overtime lawyer Charles Stiegler at (504) 267-0777 or email today.